HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profile_tags.md

 ## Removing profile tags

-Profile tags can be directly removed by the profile owner, or an administrator.
+Profile tags can be directly removed by the profile owner or an administrator.
 To remove a profile tag, navigate to the **Tags** section of your profile then click the **Remove** button next to the tag you want to delete.
-A notification will appear at the bottom indicating that the tags were successfully updated.
+A notification will appear at the bottom indicating that the tags were successfully removed.

 !!!Notes
     - Alternatively, you remove the tags from the **Add/Edit tag** window.